zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-wdt/migrate-wls-wdt.md

 The `update_domain_as_oracle_user.sh` script runs the **WebLogic Deploy Tooling** script `updateDomain.sh` online, by providing the `-admin_url` flag.

-**Note:** The url uses the `t3` protocol, which is only accessible through the internal admin server port, which is `9071` on the latest WebLogic marketplace stack.
+> **Note:** The URL uses the `t3` protocol, which is only accessible through the internal admin server port (`9071` on the latest WebLogic marketplace stack).
 For older provisioning of the stack, the port may be `7001`.

 1. Edit the `update_domain.sh` script: